hosseinoliabak/fortinet/NSE4/02_01_logging.md

 # Loging and Monitoring

+* FortiGate date and time should be accurate for effective logging
+* NTP server recommended

 ### Log types and subtypes

 There are 3 different types of logs: traffic logs, event logs, security logs